 The report editor guides you through several selections in the course of building a report: the visualization type, fields being used in the report, filters being applied, any formatting you wish to apply, and additional analytics you may wish to layer onto your report, such as trendlines or averages.
 You can explore all of the features related to analyzing and tracking data in the Power BI documentation.

 Once you've created a report, Power BI lets you share it with report "consumers" in your organization.

 Keeping data from webhooks up to date

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You have to keep an eye on any changes your applications make to the data they deliver.
 You should also watch out for cases where your script doesn't recognize a new data type.
 And since you'll be responsible for maintaining your script, every time your users want slightly different information, you'll have to modify the script.

 From Webhooks to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Webhooks data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Webhooks to Redshift, Webhooks to BigQuery, Webhooks to Azure SQL Data Warehouse, Webhooks to PostgreSQL, Webhooks to Panoply, and Webhooks to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Webhooks with Power BI.
-With just a few clicks, Stitch starts extracting your Webhooks data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.
+With just a few clicks, Stitch starts extracting your Webhooks data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.